pgMemento/pgMemento/README.md

 as the initial versioning state by executing the procedure `pgmemento.log_table_state` (or `pgmemento.log_schema_state`).
-For each row in the audited tables another row will be written to the row_log table telling the system that it has been 'inserted' at the timestamp the procedure has been executed.
+For each row in the audited tables another row will be written to the 'row_log' table telling the system that it has been 'inserted' at the timestamp the procedure has been executed.